Next Meeting March 7, 2020 - All are welcome!

 Click the links below to view the contents that you wish or you may scroll through the entire page:

 The Maine chapter of EPF was founded during the Vietnam War era and was reconstituted in January 2006.
-We now have about 70 members of the Maine Chapter, including laypeople, a bishop, presbyters and deacons.
+We now have about 70 members of the Maine Chapter, including laypeople and clergy.
 In recent years we have accomplished and are continuing to focus on the following:

 - Submitted annual resolutions to diocesan convention.